orendain/storm-on-scala-on-hdf/README.md

-# Trucking IoT Demo 2
+# Trucking IoT on HDF

 Follow the tutorial for this project in either of the following two locations: